kennyfraser/wp-sync-test/_pages/autoscaling-with-marathon.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-You can use autoscaling to automatically increase or decrease computing resources based on usage so that you're using only the resources you need.
-We've created two programs to implement simple autoscaling in Marathon.
+<p>You can use autoscaling to automatically increase or decrease computing resources based on usage so that you're using only the resources you need.
+We've created two programs to implement simple autoscaling in Marathon.</p>